nikhil/nikhil.github.io/_posts/2014-05-21-BTK-biomechanics.markdown

 You can import btk in python by specify your system path to the package or by just using import depending on your installation.

-{% highlight python %}
+{% highlight python  linenos %}
 import sys
 sys.path.append("path to your btk python package") import btk

 {% endhighlight %}

 You then need to create a btk reader.

-{% highlight python %}
+{% highlight python  linenos %}

  reader = btk.btkAcquisitionFileReader()